josemoliver/ImageDB/README.md

 dotnet run -- [options]
 ```

-For example, to scan a specific folder:
+For example, to scan a specific folder, included in the PhotoLibrary db table:

 ```
 dotnet run -- --folder "C:\Users\YourUsername\Pictures"